eegli/tinyparse/readme.md

 1. Since `hasGithubPlus` was already true, the boolean flag did not change that.
 Such a default configuration does not make much sense.
 2. Strings that are valid numbers are automagically converted to a number (see `--followerCount` / `-fc`).
 This only applies if the object to be parsed is an array of strings.

+### Good to know when parsing strings

+- `-` is a reserved prefix.
+Any string that starts with `-` will be treated as a flag and not a flag argument.
+Passing arguments such as `["--password", "-x8ap!"]` results in undefined behavior
+- Later values will overwrite earlier values. `["--password", "abc", "--password", "xyz"]` will parse to `password: "xyz"`

 ## More examples